Glass Baby Bottles

-Infants have a much higher exposure to microplastics relative to their body weight than adults.
-Because their immune systems and metabolic pathways are still developing, they are theoretically more vulnerable to any potential chemical or physical irritation caused by these particles.
+Infants have a much higher exposure to microplastics relative to their body weight than adults: the Trinity College Dublin researchers estimate that 12-month-old bottle-fed babies ingest roughly 1.6 million microplastic particles daily, while the WHO estimates adults consume only 300-600 particles per day.
+Because infant immune systems and metabolic pathways are still developing, they are theoretically more vulnerable to any potential chemical or physical irritation caused by these particles.
 Chemical Leaching: Microplastics aren't just plastic; they can carry additives like phthalates or flame retardants, and their large surface area can "adsorb" other toxins from the environment.

-You don't need to throw away every plastic item, but you should change how you heat things: 1.
-The Gold Standard: Switch to glass or stainless steel bottles.
+Reducing a baby's microplastic exposure comes down to how you heat formula, not throwing away every plastic item: because shedding climbs from roughly 600,000 particles per liter at 25°C to 16.2 million at 70°C in the Trinity College Dublin testing, avoiding heated plastic can cut exposure by over 90%.
+1. The Gold Standard: Switch to glass or stainless steel bottles.
 They are inert and do not shed plastics regardless of temperature.
 2. The "Prep & Pour" Method: If you must use plastic, prepare the formula in a glass container.
 Let it cool to room temperature, then pour it into the plastic bottle for feeding.
 3. Avoid the Microwave: Never heat plastic bottles in the microwave, as it creates "hot spots" that significantly accelerate plastic degradation.
 4. Skip the Dishwasher: High-heat dishwasher cycles can "rough up" the internal surface of plastic bottles, making them shed more during the next use.
 Hand wash with a soft brush instead.

 1 more tips